113ll3/Ibmclouddocscli/idt/vscode.md

 The {{site.data.keyword.cloud}} CLI extension for Microsoft&reg; Visual Studio Code provides access to capabilities from the {{site.data.keyword.cloud_notm}} Command Line Interface directly within the VS Code editor’s command palette.
 {: shortdesc}

-The extension supports the deployment of applications into VMs by using [Cloud Foundry on {{site.data.keyword.cloud_notm}}](/docs/cloud-foundry-public?topic=cloud-foundry-public-getting-started), [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-getting-started), or [Red Hat OpenShift on {{site.data.keyword.cloud_notm}}](/docs/openshift?topic=openshift-getting-started).
+The extension supports the deployment of applications into VMs by using [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-getting-started) or [Red Hat OpenShift on {{site.data.keyword.cloud_notm}}](/docs/openshift?topic=openshift-getting-started).
 The extension can be used for app deployment, starting/stopping/restarting apps on {{site.data.keyword.cloud_notm}}, viewing remote app logs, and more – all without the need to leave the editor’s context.

 ![Screen capture of the {{site.data.keyword.cloud_notm}} CLI extension download screen.](../images/vscode.png "Extension download screen within Visual Studio Code"){: caption="Figure 1.
 Extension download screen within Visual Studio Code." caption-side="bottom"}